-Bill handles motor vehicle negligence, trucking negligence and medical malpractice cases for the firm.
-He has represented the victims of drunk drivers, surgical and other malpractice, trucking accidents, defective medical devices, worker safety violations and other negligent acts.
+Bill handles a wide variety of negligence cases for the firm, including trucking negligence, product liability cases and medical malpractice cases.
+He has represented the victims of drunk drivers, trucking accidents, defective medical devices, fraternity hazing, worker safety violations and other negligent acts.
 Bill has represented several many clients who suffered brain injuries as a result of negligence.

 Law is a second career for Bill.
 He spent 15 years as a newspaper reporter and editor, and was a long-time editor at The News & Observer newspaper in Raleigh.